justinfarrelldev/open-ctp-server/README.md

 This is the Open Call to Power Server project, or Open CTP Server for short.

-This is a fan-developed backend for the Call to Power series of games which intends to bring multiplayer to the franchise in a meaningful way.
+This is a fan-developed server for the Call to Power series of games which intends to bring multiplayer to the franchise in a meaningful way (eventually supporting both Call to Power and Call to Power 2).

 This project is neither made nor sponsored by Activision.
 See `LICENSE.md` for more details.